YCAT Hans Keller Artists

 Keller agreed and spent three full days hearing candidates in July 1984.
 The following year, despite being mortally ill, he returned to judge the 1985 YCAT finalists only 6 weeks before he died.

-Over three decades later, YCAT’s mission remains the same, and many of its alumni are now household names.
-However, embarking on a career as a concert artist is now harder than ever, after the musical world was thrown into chaos by the Covid-19 pandemic.
-The Cosman Keller Art & Music Trust was happy to be in a position to do something to help YCAT’s artists survive 2020, and to consolidate its support in a new partnership with YCAT in 2021.
+Four decades later, YCAT’s mission remains the same, and many of its alumni are now household names.
+However, embarking on a career as a concert artist became harder than ever after the musical world was thrown into chaos by the Covid-19 pandemic.
+The Cosman Keller Art & Music Trust was happy to be in a position to do something to help YCAT’s artists survive 2020, and then consolidated its support in a new partnership with YCAT in 2021.

 Born in London to Lebanese parents, Bushra El-Turk’s work is often defined by the integration of musics and musicians from different cultural traditions, as well as a compulsion to highlight and challenge sociocultural issues, and a blurring of written and improvisational elements.